Woody-Threat-Research/the-gentlemen-DLS-bypasses/README.md

 # the-gentlemen-DLS-bypasses
-Bypasses broken bot and CAPTCHA checks on The Gentlemen DLS
+Bypasses the broken bot-detection script and fixes the CAPTCHA check on The Gentlemen DLS

 ## Usage